dsebban/md-blog/f_brackets.md

 The goal of this post is to understand this syntax and why you would need it.
-In order to do so we  will gradually climb the ladder of abstractions and answers the following questions :
+In order to do so we  will gradually climb the ladder of abstractions and answer the following questions :

 - What is a value?
 - What is a proper type?